-Cosmetic chin surgery is a procedure to reshape the chin in relation to the rest of the face.
-Chin enhancement can be accomplished with facial implants, providing balance to other facial features.
+Cosmetic chin surgery reshapes the chin relative to the rest of the face.
+Chin enhancement can include bone cutting, but is more often accomplished with facial implants.

 Proportions of nose to lip, the thickness of the skin around the chin area, and facial expressions, such as smiling and moving your lips are influencing factors as well.
 Sometimes the whole jawline needs to be increased.
 This is particularly true in males, where its not desirable to only extend the very tip of the chin.
 We examine the proportions and musculature of the entire face, at rest and in motion, to determine the procedure that will deliver the best results.

 We need to be sure that the function of the jaw and teeth are normal.
 A very high percentage of patients who ask for chin implants actually have a malocclusion (an imperfect positioning of the teeth when the jaws are closed).
 Eighty-four percent have what’s called a “Class 2 occlusion,” where the jaw itself is too small, not simply the chin.
 This type of patient may need orthodontics to improve the relationship of the teeth and even surgery on the jaw itself to move it forward.
 In some candidates, operations on the jaw should be considered before a chin implant, because a functional problem may require a more surgical solution.
 If a person does have a normal functioning of the upper and lower jaws and a weak chin, then certainly a chin implant is something to be considered.

 Hard silicone is the most frequently used implant material.
 There are several profiles to choose from, the basic difference is their range in size, from small ones that fit right at the chin, to wide implants that enhance the whole jawline.
 A chin implant is a relatively short procedure to perform, either through the mouth or through the skin.